idealogue/codestyle/docs/css.md

 }
 ```

-If you need to nest more than one level deep of subclasses you're probably looking to either create a new class or use private classes (discussed below).
+If you need to nest more than one level deep of subclasses you're probably looking to either create a new molecule or use private classes (discussed below).

 ```scss
 // don't do this…